ROCm/HIP/docs/markdown/hip_faq.md

 A C++ dialect, hc is supported by the AMD HCC compiler.
 It provides C++ run time, C++ kernel-launch APIs (parallel_for_each), C++ kernel language, and several memory-management options, including pointers, arrays and array_view (with implicit data synchronization).
 It's intended to be a leading indicator of the ISO C++ standard.

+### [On HCC, can I link HIP code with host code compiled with another compiler such as gcc, icc, or clang ?
+Yes!
+HIP/HCC generates the object code which conforms to the GCC ABI, and also links with libstdc++.
+This means you can compile host code with the compiler of your choice and link this with GPU code compiler with HIP.
+Larger projects often contain a mixture of accelerator code (initially written in CUDA with nvcc) plus host code (compiled with gcc, icc, or clang).
+These projects can convert the accelerator code to HIP, compile that code with hipcc, and link with object code from the preferred compiler.

 ### HIP detected my platform (hcc vs nvcc) incorrectly - what should I do?

 HIP will set the platform to HCC if it sees that the AMD graphics driver is installed and has detected an AMD GPU.